-The Himalayan and its foothills lie in the northern border of the country.
+The Himalayan and their foothills lie on the northern border of the country.
 The Himalayan region occupies 15% of the total land area with 8% of the population living there.
 This region has some of the renowned Himalayan ranges.
-8 out of the 10 highest peaks in the world falls in this region.
+8 out of the 10 highest peaks in the world fall in this region.
 Human settlement is very less in this region.
-Sherpas, Bhotes and Tamang are the major descendants of this region.
-Most people are engaged in climbing, expedition, mountaineering as well as a guide for the tourist.
+Sherpas, Bhotes, and Tamang are the major descendants of this region.
+Most people are engaged in climbing, expedition, mountaineering as well as a guide the tourist.
 The highest altitude range is 8848m but human settlement is at less than 4000m altitudes, although summer settlement can be as high up to 5000m.

 Hilly Belt in Nepal

 The middle hill is the largest region among the three covering 68% of the total land area.
 The Hilly region is the mountain region without snow. the hilly region lies south of the Himal, beginning at Mahabharat Range.
 This area is the home of the ancient ethnic people of Nepal and 45% of the total population resides in this region.
 The climate is very suitable in this region with a warm summer and moderate winter.
 The areas in the eastern hills receive most rain falls because of monsoon clouds from the Bay of Bengal.
 Beside human settlement, the middle hill is home to various habitats such as leopard, deer, bear, monkeys, butterflies,, and over 400 species of birds.